kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : Created specifically for Signature Theatre with special permission from Sondheim himself, this jam-packed revue features over 30 songs from the composer’s canon.
 With a lush 16-piece orchestra leading the way for 12 phenomenal singers, this exclusive event satisfies every Sondheim craving.
 : Includes full-show `1.45 GB`, audio-described version `1.11 GB`, English captions, Behind the Scenes `0.44 GB` and playbill.

+## Stars In The Alley

+#### Stars In The Alley - New York - June 4, 1999
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+NOTES
+: Hosted by Bernadette Peters from Shubert Alley to benefit The League Of American Producers and Theatres.
+Featuring: Tom Wopat (My Defenses are Down-Annie Get Your Gun), Anthony Rapp, Roger Bart (Suppertime-You're a Good Man Charlie Brown), Cathy Rigby (I Won't Grow Up-Peter Pan), Ruthie Henshall, Roz Ryan (Class-Chicago), Mary McCormack (Cabaret-Cabaret), Alice Ripley (I Dreamed a Dream-Les Miz.), Bill Porter (Bui Doi-Miss Saigon), Linda Balgord (Memory-Cats), Hugh Panaro (Music of the Night-Phantom), Rob Evan (This is the Moment,-Jekyll & Hyde), Rachel York (Storybook-Scarlet Pimpernel), Gene Miller (Last Waltz for Dixie-The Civil War), Edie Falco, Scott Wolfe (Side Man), Tony Orlando & company of Smokey Joe's Cafe (Stand by Me-Smokey Joe's Cafe), Meg Tollis (Do Re Mi-Sound of Music), Company of Rent (Seasons Of Love-Rent), LaChanze, Alton Fitzgerald White (Wheels of a Dream-Ragtime), Stacie Francis, Jennifer Laura Thompson, Robin Baxter (Let's Hear It for the Boy-Footloose), Valerie Pettiford & Cast of Fosse (Life is Just a Bowl of Cherries-Fosse).
+About 90 minutes.
+Filmed from the crowd.
+A-

 ## Tony Awards